AlmaCookBook/AlmaCookBook.github.io/docs/conda/python-ondemand.md

 mamba install -c conda-forge ipykernel
 ```

-5. Activate the kernem with python
+4. Activate the kernel with python
 ```shell
 python -m ipykernel install --user --name=my-env-name
 ```

-6. Start Jupyter OnDemand
+5. Start Jupyter OnDemand

 The dropdown for the kernels will now include this environment:
 ![alt text](image.png)